mrmartin1998/budget-buddy/test-checklist.md

   - [ ] Transaction list
   - [ ] Budget progress

-Issues:
-  - Need to more features for accounts:
-    - Can add account but Need to make a manage account, like changing the name, color, etc.
-    - Need more account types, currently only cash and bank.
-    - No way to exit the form (create account) when you start it.

 ## 3. Account Management Testing
 - Create different account types:
   ```